The Farewell (2019 film): Production

-The film was based on a story called What You Don't Know that was initially shared by Wang on This American Life in April 2016.
+Lulu Wang faced obstacles when pitching her film about a Chinese American family.
+She says she had many disheartening encounters with American and Chinese financiers who wanted to include a "prominent white character into the narrative and punch up the nuanced drama to turn it into a broad comedy."

+Wang later created an episode titled "What You Don't Know" for This American Life in April, 2016 based on her family's story.
+This caught the attention of producer Chris Weitz who helped secure financing for the film.

 Wang said that the film was based on her grandmother's illness, stating that "I always felt the divide in my relationship to my family versus my relationship to my classmates and to my colleagues and to the world that I inhabit.
 That's just the nature of being an immigrant and straddling two cultures."

 The film was primarily shot in Changchun, China, over the course of 24 days in June 2018.
 Filming also took place in New York.
 In an interview with Filmmaker, cinematographer Anna Franquesa Solano stated that the references for the film included Force Majeure and Still Walking.
 However, she added that her main source of inspiration came from "spending time with Lulu's family at their home in Changchun, during pre-production."

 Director Lulu Wang says that she kept the secret from her grandmother during and after film production.
 It was awkward to keep the secret when the grandmother visited the filming, a block from her home.
-Wang claims her grandmother eventually found out from discussing the movie with her little sister, who plays herself in the movie.
+Wang claims her grandmother eventually found out when a friend sent her a review of the film.

 Release

 The film had its premiere in the U.S. Dramatic Competition section at the 2019 Sundance Film Festival on January 25, 2019.
 In January 2019, A24 acquired worldwide distribution rights to the film for $7 million, over Netflix, Amazon Studios, and Fox Searchlight Pictures.
 It was released in the United States on July 12, 2019.
-A fully Mandarin-subtitled version of the film played in select theaters on September 8, 2019.
+A fully Chinese-subtitled version of the film played in select theaters on September 8, 2019.